Riihimäki–Saint Petersburg railway: History

-It was constructed in 1867–70 (starting from both ends), entirely by the government of the autonomous Grand Duchy of Finland of the Russian Empire, although the short section between Saint Petersburg and Beloostrov (where Russian customs was situated in 1870–1939) was laid in Russia (Saint Petersburg Governorate).
+It was constructed in 1867–70 (starting from both ends), entirely by the government of the autonomous Grand Duchy of Finland that was controlled by the Russian Empire, although the short section between Saint Petersburg and Beloostrov (where Russian customs was situated in 1870–1939) was laid in Russia (Saint Petersburg Governorate).
 The Finlyandsky Rail Terminal was opened in Saint Petersburg in 1870 in order to serve this line.

 The rail link starts at the Riihimäki railway station of the Helsinki–Hämeenlinna connection, heading towards the Finlyandsky Railway Terminal of Saint Petersburg through Lahti railway station, Kouvola railway station, Vyborg railway station (formerly Viipuri/Viborg/Wiborg) and Zelenogorsk (formerly Terijoki).

 It wasn't until 1913 when the line became connected to the Russian railways as the Finland Railway Bridge across the River Neva in Saint Petersburg was opened.

-Until 1917, when Finland became an independent state, the railroad had been operated by the Finnish State Railways for all its length, including that section.
+Until 1917, when Finland became a fully independent state, the railroad had been operated by the Finnish State Railways for all its length, including that section mentioned before.
 Due to the construction of the southern sections of the railroad, the western part of the Karelian Isthmus on both sides of the Russian-Finnish border became a popular dacha resort place among wealthy St. Petersburgers in the late nineteenth century.

 After the Winter War (1939–40) and Continuation War (1941–44), concluded with the Moscow Peace Treaty, Moscow Armistice and Paris Peace Treaty, the Karelian Isthmus with the eastern part of the railroad (from Louko (Pogranitshnoye) to Rajajoki (western part of Sestroretsk)) was ceded by Finland to the Soviet Union.
 The railway stations Louko (Pogranitshnoye) and Rajajoki were abandoned by Russians.

 In 2006, the high-speed railway from Lahti to Kerava was opened, and that cut half an hour off the travel time from Helsinki.
 In 2010, the speed was raised to 200 km/h most of the distance Lahti–St Petersburg.
 The freight traffic will be later moved to another upgraded railway, Saint Petersburg–Hiitola railroad.
 This and the introduction of high-speed trains of type Sm6 cut the travel time by two hours to about 3:30.
 The railway upgrade cost in Finland was €244M, with an EU contribution of €23M.